[WORK IN PROGRESS]

 After collecting lots of data in the research, we identified six main barriers that prevent people from using a bicycle.
 These barriers create a lot of tensions during the journey.

 To guide the project development, it was created the diagram below to summarize the strategy.

 On the left, there is the non-cyclist user.
 On the right, the motivations that people have to use a bicycle.
 These users seek to arrive at motivations, but they face the many barriers and tensions in this journey.
 Through the research data, it was possible to extract the desires that people have to overcome these barriers and with that it was possible to obtain the pillars of the project.
 These pillars determined the project requirements.

-The service developed mainly seeks to transform the whole experience of starting to use a bicycle as a means of transportation into something easy to be done by anyone.
+The service developed, which we called Umabike, mainly seeks to transform the whole experience of starting to use a bicycle as a means of transportation into something easy to be done by anyone.

 To better understand the service, creating storyboards is a good technique for visualize users interacting with the solution in real life.
 In this way, three main scenarios of the user journey were illustrated.